-You'll be prompted to sign in to your Zoom account with your username if you haven't connected it before.
+Click Continue.
+You'll then be prompted to sign in to your Zoom account with your username if you haven't connected it before.

 For each app you connect, Zapier will ask for a general set of permissions which allows you to be flexible with your Zaps.
 The only actions Zapier takes on your app accounts are those a given Zap needs to accomplish what you've set up.

-Click Continue, and you'll be prompted to test your information.
-Click Test trigger; Zapier will try to find a recent new recording in your Zoom account.
+Next, you'll be prompted to test your information.
+Click Test trigger.
+Zapier will try to find a recent new recording in your Zoom account.
 We'll be using this as sample data to customize your workflow.